 Some behaviors (or more precisely, not so good attitudes) that we plan to discuss with our son are provided below.
-Our son is now around four and definitely does not realize the complexity of the world.
-I guess, he understands from his perspective, at daycare level.
-In the last retreat in the daycare, we saw how another kid of our son’s age slowly got hold of dear son’s hotdog and juice box just in a few minutes. 🙁 Did our son complain about it?
+Our son is now four and definitely does not realize the complexity of the world.
+I guess, he understands from his perspective — at preschool level.
+In the last retreat in the daycare, we saw how another kid slowly got hold of dear son’s hotdog and juice box just in a few minutes. 🙁 Did our son complain about it?
 No. To him, it is called sharing with a friend.
 Anyway, maybe more on that later in another post… Let us get back to the list of items that we plan to talk to our son in the future.

 Who is next?